tripptuttle/inls609/readme.md

 * generate_bsub_file(): Creating a bsub file for each iteration which can be used in LSF on KillDevil to automate the long RunQuery and calcuate stats

-The example.py file shows how to call the helper functions from the trechelpers.py file.
+The [example.py](example.py) file shows how to call the helper functions from the trechelpers.py file.

-Feel free to adapt to your needs, but if possible, fork this repo so I can learn from those of you who are more experienced programmers.
+Feel free to adapt to your needs, but please fork so I can learn from those of you who are more experienced programmers.

-import trechelpers as h # imports the trechelpers.py file - see if for detailed comments

-dir = 'exp_test1' # local directory you want things to be placed in KDdir = '/webdex/expir/ttuttle/cds/exp_test' # directory on KillDevil where you'll have all files name = 'test1-A' # file name pattern for output files

-originalQueries1 = h.get_xml_text('topics2016.xml', 'topic', 'summary') # builds array of summary text
-originalQueries2 = h.get_xml_text('topics2016.xml', 'topic', 'description') # builds array of description text
-originalQueries3 = h.get_xml_text('topics2016.xml', 'topic', 'notes') # builds array of notes

-tokenizedQueries1 = h.tokenize_text(originalQueries1)
-tokenizedQueries2 = h.tokenize_text(originalQueries2)
-tokenizedQueries3 = h.tokenize_text(originalQueries2)

-# writes to trec format the two passed dictionaries (arrays) and sets them with an indri weight of 1,
-# and 2 respectively, XML query file will be output in directory specified
-h.write_to_trec_two(name, tokenizedQueries1, tokenizedQueries2, 1, 2, dir)

-# generates bsub file which has commands to run the queries, then calculate stats
-h.generate_bsub_file(name, KDdir, dir)